 Personal hygiene is the most important way we can tackle COVID-19.
-Please help us in sharing simple and effective hand hygiene messages.
+Please help by following simple and effective hand hygiene messages.

-Advice on the coronavirus for places of education poster: Poster
+Advice on the coronavirus for places of education poster: GOV.UK

 Where to find the latest information

-Stay at home: guidance for households with possible coronavirus (COVID-19) infection: Guidance
+Guidance: Stay at home guidance for households with possible coronavirus (COVID-19) infection: GOV.UK

 ‘Vulnerable’ includes those who are:

 • Under 70 with an underlying health condition listed below (i.e. anyone instructed to get a flu jab)

 • Those with chronic (long-term) respiratory diseases such as asthma, chronic obstructive pulmonary disease, emphysema or bronchitis